Ectoparasites / vectors

 Feeding reduction (%)

-Stock solution: 20 mM in DMS
+Stock solution: 20 mM in DMSO

 Volume / datapoint: 6 μL (triplicates)